BenjaminMedia/cdnconnect-api-ruby/README.md

 ## Get Object Data

 An object can be either a file or a folder.
-Pass the get method the url you want to receive data on.
+Pass the `get` method the `url` you want to receive data about.

     # Get file information
-    response = api_client.get(:url => 'demo.cdnconnect.com/images/cat.jpg')
+    response = api_client.get(:url => 'demo.cdnconnect.com/images/meowzers.jpg')
-    puts response.get_result('name')
+    puts response.results['data']['name']           #=> "meowzers.jpg"

     # Get folder information
     response = api_client.get(:url => 'demo.cdnconnect.com/images')
-    puts response.get_result('name')
+    puts response.results['data']['name']           #=> "images"

+## Response Object

+All responses will be structured the same with both a `results` and `msgs` object at the root level, such as:

+    {
+      "results":
+      {
+        "data":
+        {
+          "id": "bU1SS1JyvF9I",
+          "status": 1,
+          "name": "images",
+          "created": "2013-03-12T17:02Z",
+          "parent_id": "iF637hnbwI4G",
+          "folder": true,
+          "files": [],
+          "folders": []
+          }
+      },
+      "msgs":[]
+    }

+The `results` object contains the guts of the information your looking for, and the `msgs` object contains an array of messages which can represent errors, warnings and information.
+The `results` object can be null, or it can contain many objects within it.
+Each response can have different data within `results` object and `msgs` object.
+In the case above, the `results` object contains the key `data`, and within the `data` object it contains summary information of the images folder.

 ## Support